 Summary of Key Findings

-#1 The food blog niche had the highest median income of the major blogging niches ($9169).
+#1 The food blog niche had the highest median monthly income of the major blogging niches ($9169), which made it the most profitable niche.

 #2 The niches that had the highest percentage of blogs with over 50,000 monthly sessions were; food (42.8%), lifestyle (13.3%), and travel (10%).

-#3 Two of the top four highest earning and highest traffic blog niches (food and lifestyle) receive the majority of their traffic from recipe blog posts.
+#3 Two of the top four highest earning and highest traffic blogging niches (food and lifestyle) receive the majority of their traffic from recipe blog posts.

 #4 The four highest traffic niches (food, lifestyle, travel, arts/crafts) account for 74% of all high traffic blogs.